 The Company was incorporated under the Business Corporations Act (Alberta) on June 4, 2007.
 A Plan of Arrangement between the Company, Signet Minerals Inc. and Cash Minerals Ltd. was completed on August 7, 2007, and the Company became a reporting issuer at that time.
 The Company was listed on the TSX Venture Exchange ("TSX-V") on September 20, 2007.
-On March 21, 2022, the Company was transferred to the NEX board of the TSX-V. Subsequent to the period ended January 31, 2024, the Company graduated from the NEX board to Tier 2 of the TSX-V. Effective February 9, 2024, Bessor's common shares trade on the TSX-V under the trading symbol "BST.V".
+On March 21, 2022, the Company was transferred to the NEX board of the TSX-V. Effective February 9, 2024, the Company graduated from the NEX board to Tier 2 of the TSX-V. The Company trades on the TSX-V under the trading symbol "BST.V".